 www.manitobacourts.mb.ca

-Masters are judicial officers within the Court of King's Bench of Manitoba.
+Associate Judges are judicial officers within the Court of King's Bench of Manitoba.
 Like judges, they make decisions based on the law and evidence presented to them.
 Under the rules of the court, they handle matters such as enforcement of support orders, bankruptcy, assessing value of marital property, assessing the records of committees and executors and the removal of certain evidence improperly before the court.

 • decide there is no basis for the complaint;